How to Output Data Formats

 using System;

-// Read barcode from a PDF file and process the results
+// Read barcode from PDF

 BarcodeResults result = BarcodeReader.ReadPdf("test.pdf");

-// Output barcode values and their corresponding page numbers to the console
+// Output page number to console

 foreach (BarcodeResult barcode in result)